oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 - `lsb` is the index of the LSB of the slice being written.
 - `slc` is an `ac_int` slice.
 The bit length of slice is inferred from the width `W` of `slc`.

-*Note:* An `ac_int` must be initialized before being access by bit slice operations `slc` and `set_slc`, otherwise, it is undefined behavior and will give you unexpected results.
+*Note:* An `ac_int` must be initialized before being accessed by bit slice operations `slc` and `set_slc`, otherwise, it is undefined behavior and can give you unexpected results.

 For full details, see the Algorithmic C (AC) Datatypes documentation available at https://hlslibs.org/.